linalopes/creativity-in-vitro/_posts/2025-04-12-artworks-where-brainwaves-speak-in-light-sound-and-fabric.md

 > _What happens when thought becomes artifact?_

 ## Timeline of Brainwave-Based Artworks

+### 2013–2015 — Brainwriter

+**Artists/Collaborators:** Tempt One (Tony Quan), Daniel R. Goodwin, OpenBCI, Not Impossible Labs, Graffiti Research Lab (Zach Lieberman, Theo Watson, James Powderly)
+**Device:** Custom OpenBCI-based EEG headset with Olimex active electrodes and Tobii eye-tracking
+**Medium:** Digital graffiti and interactive installations
+**Notes:** An open-source brain-computer interface enabling a paralyzed graffiti artist to create art using brainwaves and eye movements.​

+**Description**
+Brainwriter is an open-source project developed to assist Tempt One, a graffiti artist paralyzed by ALS, in creating art again.
+By integrating a custom EEG headset (built with OpenBCI and Olimex electrodes) and Tobii eye-tracking technology, the system translates brain signals and eye movements into digital drawings.
+The software, developed using OpenFrameworks, allows for point-by-point sketching, line bending, and interaction with real-world images, enabling Tempt One to produce intricate digital graffiti.
+The project also featured an interactive installation at the Barbican Centre in London, where participants used their brainwaves and eye movements to control a game, demonstrating the potential of brain-computer interfaces in art and communication.
+This initiative builds upon the earlier Eyewriter Project and emphasizes the power of open-source collaboration in assistive technology.​[Daniel R Goodwin](https://danielrgoodwin.com/open-source-eeg?utm_source=chatgpt.com)

+---
 ### 2013 — NeuroKnitting

 **Artists:** Varvara Guljajeva & Mar Canet (Barcelona)